babis-k/set09121/lectures/lecture3.md

 # Objectives: providing drive and challenge to the player

-- If players are the heart of the game experience, then objectives drive the heart.
+- Players are the heart of the game experience, objectives drive the experience.
 - **Objectives** provide a challenge to the player that should be achievable.
 - Objectives also set the overall feel of the game: <!-- .element: class="fragment" -->
     - FPS: killing and survival. <!-- .element: class="fragment" -->